<aside>

 <aside> 💡

-Do not use 2D Storyboard Mode if you intend to do 2D/3D Layout or want to shoot coverage.
+Do not use 2D Storyboard Mode if you intend to do 3D Layout to shoot coverage.

 </aside>